Part 1: Determining Wavelength Using Multiple Detector Placements

 Do File/Save project as... and name it Wavelength_Determination.
 This will create a copy of the project to use for calibration.

 The next step is to check to make sure the Min calib d-spacing setting value ensures that only full rings are used in each calibration.
-The Min calib d-spacing restrict the set of reflections to be used.
+The Min calib d-spacing restrict the set of reflections to be used in the MC/SA run.
 To do this, start at the Image Controls for the first image and then go in increasing order through the images until you find one where the outer rings are cut off.
 For us, the first image with rings cut off is IMG Si_free_dc400_1-00000.tif, as below.